-the angle between projectors lens, though in practice, we are limited to commercially available scattering profiles which typically come in 1-deg increments.
+holographic diffuser generates a slight angular blur to the projector rays, smoothly filling in the gaps between the projectors with adjacent pixels.
+Ideally, the width of the diffusion lobe should be equal to the angle between projectors lens, though in practice we are limited to commercially available scattering profiles which typically come in 1° increments.

-For rear-projection setups, we use a horizontally aligned lenticular sheet layered with an anisotropic holographic diffuser with a horizontal 2-deg and vertical 60-deg scattering profile (see Fig. 3 and Video 1 at 0:14).
-Alternatively for front-projection, we reflect off a fine lenticular screen behind the holographic diffuser (see Fig. 1 and Video 1 at 0:20).
+For rear-projection setups, we use a horizontally aligned lenticular sheet layered with an anisotropic holographic diffuser with a horizontal 2° and vertical 60° scattering profile (see Figure 3) and Video 1 at 0:14) Alternatively for front-projection, we reflect off a fine lenticular screen behind the holographic diffuser (see Figure 1 and Video 1 at 0:20).
 The lenticular screen is painted matte black on the reverse flat side to reduce ambient light and improve black levels.
-As the light passes twice through the diffuser, only 1 deg of additional horizontal diffusion is required.
+As the light passes twice through the diffuser, only 1° of additional horizontal diffusion is required.
 All our screen components are currently available off-the-shelf.
-The holographic diffusers are from Luiminit Co, (Torrance, California).
-The lenticular material is a 60 lpi 3-D60 plastic screen from Microlens Technology, (Indian Trail, North Carolina).
+The holographic diffusers are from Luiminit Co.
+The lenticular material is a 60lpi 3D60 plastic screen from Microlens Technology.
 We also explored other anisotropic screen materials.
 For example, finely brushed aluminum or steel can be highly anisotropic with similar vertical and horizontal scattering suitable for a reflective front-projection screen.2 Brushed metal is widely available and inexpensive.
-However, in an experimental comparison, we found that brushed metal generally produces a lower contrast ratio than a front-surface lenticular reflection.
+However in an experimental comparison, we found that brushed metal generally produces a lower contrast ratio than a front-surface lenticular reflection.

 The amount of horizontal holographic diffusion also influences the perceived resolution of the display.
-It is preferable to stack projectors as closely as possible to increase the horizontal spatial and angular resolutions.
-The image seen by each viewer is composed of vertical stripes from multiple projectors.
-Smaller gaps between stripes mean higher horizontal spatial resolution.
+It is preferable to stack projectors as closely as possible to increase the horizontal spatial and angular resolution.
+The image seen be each viewer is composed of vertical stripes from multiple projectors.
+Smaller gaps between stripes means higher horizontal spatial resolution.
 As the amount horizontal diffusion increases, the gaps are filled with blurred pixel information from adjacent angular rays.
 This effectively increases the horizontal resolution at the expense of angular resolution.

 We drive our projector array using a single standard Windows computer with no special memory or CPU.
 The only requirement is that the motherboard can accommodate four graphics cards.
 We use four ATI Eyefinity graphics cards with a total of 24 video outputs.
 The CPU is primarily used for user-tracking; all other operations are performed on the GPU.
-The animations shown in the video used around 5000 triangles and ran at 100 to 200 fps on an ATI Evefinity 7800.
+The animations shown in the video used around 5000 triangles and ran at 100-200 fps on an ATI Eyefinity 7800.
 To achieve maximum performance, rendering is distributed across all four graphics cards.
 As not all graphics libraries provide this low level control, we explicitly create a different application and render context per GPU, with the different instances synchronized through shared memory.
-The main bottleneck is frontside bus data transfer as textures and geometry need to be uploaded to all GPUs.
+The main bottleneck is Front Side Bus data transfer as textures and geometry need to be uploaded to all GPUs.
 We then split each video signal using 24 Matrox TripleHeadToGo video splitters, each of which supports three HDMI outputs.
 This allows for a maximum of 72 tiled video signals.
-We use DisplayFusion desktop manager software to handle the multimonitor setup.
+We use DisplayFusion desktop manager software to handle the multi-monitor setup.